k8s-at-home/charts/comcast/README.md

 ## Configuration

-The configuration is set as a block of text through a configmap and mouted as a file in /src/config.ini Any value in this text block should match the defined Comcast configuration.
+The configuration is set as a block of text through a configmap and mounted as a file in /src/config.ini Any value in this text block should match the defined Comcast configuration.
 There are several values here that will have to match our kubernetes configuration.

 ## Configuration